 As far as I'm concerned, taking a tour is a must at Monument Valley.

-Modern Monument Valley
+Modern Monument Valley and the Navajo Nation

 It started, you could say, with Harry Goulding, when he built his trading post on the edge of Monument Valley in the 1920s and then pitched the area to Hollywood.
-By the 1950s, Goulding's had become a full-fledged motel with a restaurant to serve both film crews and tourists, and today is the hub for most tourism into Monument Valley.
+By the 1950s, Goulding's had become a full-fledged motel with a restaurant to serve both film crews and tourists, and today is still the hub for most tourism into Monument Valley.

 And, while Goulding got along well with his Navajo neighbors (and while it's true that many of them didn't mind being extras in all those Western movies), the fact of the matter was that it was an outsider that opened up Monument Valley to the world.